nvolkova/signature-interactions/README.md

-# signature-interactions
+# Codes accompanying *Mutational signatures are jointly shaped by DNA damage and repair*

-Codes and data for the manuscript "Mutational signatures are jointly shaped by DNA damage and repair" (to be submitted in June 2019)
+Codes and data for the manuscript "Mutational signatures are jointly shaped by DNA damage and repair" (accepted in Nature Communications 2020).

+## Contents:

+### worms
+Codes and pre-calculated data to filter and classify mutations in *C. elegans* data and calculate the contributions of DNA repair and genotoxins to mutational spectra.

+### cancer
-Human analysis part requires a matrix with TCGA variants, and a metadata matrix with sample names, cancer types, and FPKM expression values for DNA repair genes.
+Codes for analysing DNA damage-repair interactions in human cancers.
+Catalogues mutations in DNA repair genes, quantifies selection with dNdS analysis.
+This part requires a matrix with TCGA variants, and a metadata matrix with sample names, cancer types, and FPKM expression values for DNA repair genes.

+### Supplementary_tables

+Tables with signatures and interaction coefficients for *C. elegans* analysis, as well as with DNA repair genes and their mutations and selective pressure across TCGA samples.

+### comparison

+Compares genotoxin signatures in human cancers (as per COSMIC catalogue) and *C. elegans*.

+### docs

+Materials for `rmarkdown` report.

+## R session information

 Session information for the analyses: